Stacked-Org/stacked/README.md

 ### Disable ViewModel Dispose

-An example of how to use one viewmodel instance across the application with the help of [get_it](https://github.com/fluttercommunity/get_it).
+An example of how to disable the dispose for a viewmodel.

 ```dart
 // View